Necroticism - Descanting the Insalubrious

 "SECOND LAYER.

 I have the feeling many times that I could bite my child.
-I often bit when I was a child, if I was naughty.
+I often bit when I

-I often think of the graveyards and how the dead bodies are rotting in the ground.
-I should much rather be cremated.
+I often think of the graveyards and how the dead bodies are rotting in the

 I should like to cut off a dead man's member and have it sewed fast to me.
-I should like to be a man.
-I should like to rob a dead man's soul before it went to heaven and turn myself into a man.
-I would then seduce all women.
+I

 I want to taste every man and every girl, what their flavor is.